 There are certain eligibility criteria your case must meet to claim for an amputated toe.
 To make a personal injury compensation claim for such an injury, you would have to demonstrate that:

-There are various people that owe you a duty of care, including:
+There are various people who owe you a duty of care, including:

-• Employers- Your employer has a duty of care to protect your safety and health at work.
-Per the Health and Safety at Work etc. Act 1974, they must take reasonable steps to ensure your safety while in the workplace.
+- Employers – Your employer has a duty of care to protect your safety, well-being, and health at work.
+Per the Health and Safety at Work etc. Act 1974, that duty involves taking reasonable steps, like conducting regular risk assessments.

 If a relevant third party breaches the duty of care they had toward you and your toe is amputated as a result, you could be eligible to make a personal injury claim.